shiye21/shiye21.github.io/_pages/about.md

 - *2018* FEIT PhD Post Thesis Publication Award, University of Technology Sydney 2018, Australia.
 - *2017* Higher Degree Research Publication Award, University of Technology Sydney, Australia.
 - *2016* Best Paper Award, the 6th IEEE International Conference on Control Systems, Computing and Engineering, Malaysia.
-- *2016* ARC Discovery Scholarship, University of Technology Sydney, 2014-2016, Australia.
+- *2016* ARC Discovery Scholarship, the University of Technology Sydney, 2014-2016, Australia.
 - *2016* International Research Scholarships, University of Technology Sydney, 2014-2016, Australia.
 - *2013* Meritorious Winner of the Interdisciplinary Contest in Modeling (ICM), The Society for Industrial and Applied Mathematics, America.
 - *2012* First Prize of Chinese Undergraduate Mathematical Contest for Modeling (CUMCM), China Society for Industrial and Applied Mathematics, China.